edean11/3Datajs/README.md

 - nodeColorFunction = this property should contain a function which returns a color value in RGB array form (i.e. [255,0,0]).
 3datajs automatically provides each individual data point as an argument to this function, therefore allowing the user to define colors for each data point based off of any property contained in the data object.

 - nodeSizeFunciton = similar to the nodeColorFunction, this property provides the individual data point as a built-in argument to this function.
+This should be a single number if the geometry is set to 'Sphere', an array of three numbers[width,height,depth] if set to 'Box', ignored if set to 'Custom'.
 In the example above, each data point's size is determined by how many links it has.

 - nodePopupFunction = this function behaves similar to the two functions above, but in this case, it needs to return a dom element.
 This dom element may contain anything the user desires and will determine what shows on each node when dblclicked